All information on the organic market and the country

 Passport: is required and has to be valid for at least 6 further months.

 Visa: If visa is required, please contact your closest U.S. visa-issuing post for an interview as part of the application process.
 International travellers who are seeking to travel to the United States under the Visa Waiver Program are now subject to enhanced security requirements.
-All eligible travellers who wish to travel under the Visa Waiver Program must apply for authorization at least 72 hours before the start of the journey.

 Entry requirements: After September 11, 2001 the USA enacted new security measures and entry regulations.
 You will find further information on the website of the Department of Homeland Security.